open-mmlab/mmselfsup/docs/en/migration.md

 ## Migration from MMSelfSup 0.x

-In this section, it explains some modifications of MMSelfSup 1.x.
+we introduce some modifications of MMSelfSup 1.x, to help users to migrate their projects based on MMSelfSup from 0.x smoothly.

 ### Config

-This part shows the three main parts of our config files in `_base_` folder.
+This section illusreates the changes of our config files in `_base_` folder, which includes three parts

+- Datasets: `mmselfsup/configs/selfsup/_base_/datasets`
+- Models: `mmselfsup/configs/selfsup/_base_/models`
+- Schedules: `mmselfsup/configs/selfsup/_base_/schedules`

 #### Datasets